JasonPrendergast/firstRegression/README.md

 # firstRegression
-Sentdex is awesome this is my first regression with sklearn
+Sentdex is awesome this is my first regression